dam13n/dam13n.github.io/_posts/2015-5-19-metal-flowers.markdown

 comments:   true
 ---

-I was inspired by [this Reddit post earlier this year](http://www.reddit.com/r/DIY/comments/2ozwb8/copper_flowers_just_in_time_for_the_holidays/) and made a copper flower for my girlfriend.
-It turned out really well even though as a first try.
-I had since made another as a wedding gift and decided to make a steel version for my mom.
+I was inspired by [this Reddit post earlier this year](http://www.reddit.com/r/DIY/comments/2ozwb8/copper_flowers_just_in_time_for_the_holidays/) and made a copper flower.
+It turned out really well the first try.
+I had since made another as a wedding gift (and later for my fiance) and decided to make a steel version for my mom.

 Steel is less malleable, but some plated steel sheets I found at a local hardware shop were really thin and seemed bendy enough.
 Steel's also cheaper than copper and alumnimum, and I could go for that all silver-color look.
 Read through this post before you choose steel though.